McDonough School of Business

 Work in Progress

 "Services Firms in the Politics of U.S. Trade Policy."
 Paper presented at the Politics of Multinational Firms Conference at Princeton University (September 2016).
-Under review.
+Revise and resubmit.

 "The Political Origins of Exchange Rate Valuations" (with Dennis P. Quinn).[slides]
 Paper presented at the 2016 Annual Meetings of the American Political Science Association, and the International Political Economy Society (IPES).